 It is important to note that testing is just one component of a comprehensive strategy to reduce transmission and will be conducted in conjunction with several other mitigating controls – promoting behaviors that reduce the spread of COVID-19, increased cleaning, contact tracing and daily health monitoring among others.

-VCU offers symptomatic, asymptomatic surveillance, entry and at-will testing for VCU community members.
+VCU offers symptomatic, asymptomatic surveillance, and entry testing for VCU community members.
 Learn more about each type of testing below.
 You can also view frequently asked questions about testing.

 VCU community members (both on and off-campus) who report symptoms to either Student Health Services or Employee Health Services (1-804-MYCOVID or 1-804-692-6843) may be referred for COVID-19 testing at a testing location on-campus.
 This will be conducted at no cost to students or employees.

-During the regular school year, testing takes place Monday through Thursday at the Capital Assets and Real Estate Building at 800 W. Broad St. on the Monroe Park Campus and at the Hunton Student Center at 1110 E. Broad St. on the MCV Campus.
+During the regular school year, testing takes place Monday through Thursday (on Mondays at the Hunton Student Center at 1110 E. Broad St. on the MCV Campus and on Tuesday through Thursday at the Capital Assets and Real Estate Building at 800 W. Broad St. on the Monroe Park Campus).
 The test is conducted using nasal swabs, designed to collect samples from the nasal walls of the nostril.
 This is not the more invasive nasopharyngeal swab test which collects samples from deep within the nasal cavity.